Reading Scientific Services

-Reading Scientific Services Ltd. (RSSL) is a British company providing scientific analysis, consultancy, product development and training to the global food, drink, healthcare, pharmaceutical, biopharmaceutical and consumer goods sectors.
+Reading Scientific Services Ltd. (RSSL) is a British company that provides scientific analysis, consultancy, product development and training to the global food, drink, healthcare, pharmaceutical, biopharmaceutical and consumer goods sectors.
 It has been inspected by regulatory authorities including the U.S. Food and Drug Administration, the Medicines and Healthcare products Regulatory Agency and the United Kingdom Accreditation Service.

 RSSL was formed in 1987 out of Cadbury Schweppes Research and Development.
 It is a wholly owned subsidiary of Mondelēz International.
 RSSL is based at two sites on the Whiteknights Campus of the University of Reading.
 The headquarters and main laboratories are based at the Reading Science Centre.

-RSSL offer a range of testing services including Pharmaceutical, Biopharmaceutical and Food & Consumer Goods testing.
+RSSL offers a range of testing services including Pharmaceutical, Biopharmaceutical and Food & Consumer Goods testing.